15th October 2024

 Although painful feelings and experiences cannot be avoided, it is possible to try to understand them, and to find more helpful ways of relating to them.
 Seeking therapy can be a move towards trying to understand oneself more fully and towards trying to take more control over how one lives one's life.
 Therapy can help whether you are feeling stuck in a particular area of your life, or utterly overwhelmed and unable to function.

-Whilst working as a psychologist within and outside of the NHS I have helped people with a wide range of difficulties.
+Over the 25 or so years that I have worked as a therapist, both within and outside of the NHS I have helped people with a wide range of difficulties.

 Examples include: